lkuper/CMPS290S-2018-09/_drafts/Abhishek_Blog1_Draft.md

 ### Operational Transformation

-Operational Transformation [4,5,8] is a technique that was made popular by Google in its Google Wave project [15,16].
+[Operational Transformation](https://en.wikipedia.org/wiki/Operational_transformation) is a technique that was made popular by Google in its [Google Wave project](http://web.archive.org/web/20090923095705/http://www.waveprotocol.org/whitepapers/operational-transform).
+Much of the original papers and documentation has been removed from Google since Google Wave was discontinued but some documents are available via the [Wayback Machine.](https://web.archive.org/web/20111126052203/http://wave-protocol.googlecode.com/hg/whitepapers/operational-transform/operational-transform.html) Operational Transformation has also made into Google's other products such as [Google Drive and Google Docs](https://drive.googleblog.com/2010/09/whats-different-about-new-google-docs_22.html).
 Operational Transformation is an algorithm where users keep track of operations performed on shared data as a means of keeping track of changes in the data.
+The original paper on Operational Transformation was published by [Sun and Ellis](http://dx.doi.org/10.1145/289444.289469).

 To describe operational transformation in its most basic form, let’s say we have a document which is being edited by two users *A* and *B*.
 Each has a local copy of the document and a common data in the document.
 Let’s say the data string in the document is “*ABCDEFGH*”.
 Let’s call this initial string `T`, where `T = “ABCDEFGH”`.
 Users *A* and *B* have their own copies of the text `Ta` and `Tb` respectively. *A* makes a change to `Ta` where it now reads: `Ta=“ABCMDEFGH”`.
 This is done by the user *A* performing an `insert` operation at index  `3` of character `"M"` on the string `Ta`.
 Let's call this operation `OPa1 = Ta.insert(3,'M')`.
 Concurrently, *B* deletes a character in his copy of the text.
 Keeping similar notation, the operation *B* performs is `OPb1 = Tb.delete(2)` which results in the text `Tb = “ABDEFGH”`.
 Now in order to synchronize copies of the text from users *A* and *B*, the users share the operations that were performed by them on the text.